 Businesses around the world are facing one of the biggest challenges in recent years.
-Due to the COVID-19 virus, enterprises and their employees have to cope with difficult tasks like shortage of supply, operational restrictions, or economical shortcomings.
+Due to the COVID-19 pandemic, enterprises and their employees have to cope with difficult tasks, such as shortage of supply, operational restrictions, or economical shortcomings.
 In times like these, one strength is more important than ever: mindfulness.

 A mindful response to COVID-19

 Learn how to use mindfulness to cope with the pandemic’s disadvantages.
-Clif Smith, one of the world’s leading mindfulness networkers, devotes much of his time to mindfulness trainings.
+Clif Smith, one of the world’s leading mindfulness networkers and author of the recently published book “Mindfulness without the bells and the beads – Unlocking Exceptional Performance, Leadership, and Well-being for Working Professionals”, devotes much of his time to mindfulness trainings.
 In our video, he shows how to develop and apply this strength, with measurable impact on leadership, performance, and well-being.

-Healthy and engaged employees are by far the most precious resource of your company.
+Healthy, engaged and resilient employees are by far the most precious resource of your company.
 This has become even more evident during the COVID-19 crisis.
 To change people’s mindset from fearful to mindful, EY recommends a five-step approach:

 Identify mindfulness ambassadors, either internal thought leaders or external coaches, who speak about mindfulness at learning events or other meetings.